-Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements at least through our receipt of the top-line results from our Phase 3 clinical trial of uproleselan in individuals with relapsed/refractory AML, which we currently expect to occur by the end of 2020.
+Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
 Additionally, the process of testing drug candidates in clinical trials is costly, and the timing of progress in these trials is uncertain.